One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials

-The performance (type I error and power) of the developed tests are calculated through 10,000 replications for each scenario and compared to that of the OSLRT and mOSLRT.
-The simulation parameters for each scenario are (i) the sample size of the experimental group $\rm n = \{20, 30, 50, 60, 80, 100, 150, 200\}$, (ii) the exponential censoring rate $\{0, 5, 15, 25, 35\%\}$ and (iii) the relative treatment effect $\rm HR = \{0.5, 0.7, 0.8, 1\}$.
-Since the developed score tests require to know a priori the number of CPs and their values, we perform a sensitivity analysis to investigate the impact on performance when the value of the CP deviates from the true value.
+The performance (type I error and power) was estimated using 10 000 Monte Carlo replications.
+The Monte Carlo standard error of the estimated probabilities (type I error or power) was computed as $\rm \sqrt{\frac{\hat{p}(1-\hat{p})}{N}}$ where $\rm \hat{p}$ denotes the empirical type I error or power and N the number of replications.
+With N = 10 000, this standard error is at most 0.005.
+The tests were performed at a one-sided significance level of 0.05, as commonly used in phase II oncology trials.
+The simulation parameters for each scenario were (i) the sample size of the experimental group $n = \{20, 30, 50, 60, 80, 100, 150, 200\}$, (ii) the exponential censoring rate $\{0, 5, 15, 25, 35\%\}$ and (iii) the relative treatment effect $\rm HR = \{0.5, 0.7, 0.8, 1\}$.
+Since the developed score tests require specifying the number and values of CPs a priori, we performed a sensitivity analysis to evaluate the impact on performance when the value of the CP deviates from its true value.
 The deviation corresponds to adding or subtracting 3 or 6 months to the true value.
-So far, we make the assumption that the survival curve estimate of the external control group has no variability and may be considered as a reference, but, in practice, this assumption may be questionable, especially when the survival curve of the external control group is constructed from a limited data set.
-We also extend the evaluation of an SAT design with TTE endpoint in two ways.
-The first consists of adding variability at each iteration when generating the survival times of external control group from an exponential distribution.
-The second concerns the impact of model misspecification i.e a parametric distribution different to an exponential distribution for the analysis of simulated data.
-We choose a log-logistic distribution characterized by the black dashed line in Figure \ref{Survival}.
-All simulations are realized on software R.4.0.3 and the scripts are available on Github Oncostat \url{https://github.com/Oncostat/oslrt_non_PH}.
+We also investigated the performance of the tests when accounting for variability in the survival curve estimate of the external control group.
+All simulations were performed using software \texttt{R~4.0.3}, and the scripts are available on GitHub Oncostat \url{https://github.com/Oncostat/oslrt_non_PH}.